Michael Eriksson

 One of the issues caused by my intellectual mismatch was that I learned poor habits for studying, problem solving, etc., which lead to trouble during my second year of college (where I had a course load more than twice the normal and took some really advanced math and physics courses)—I bit of more than I could chew, saw my grades drop, and had too little spare time.

-A specific example: In high school we were often told to draw a picture of a physical or mechanical problem before starting to solve it—yet, the problems provided were so easy that I would just have wasted time by drawing these pictures.
+A specific example: In high school, we were often told to draw a picture of a physical or mechanical problem before starting to solve it—yet, the problems provided were so easy that I would just have wasted time by drawing these pictures.
 Not only did I not learn to draw pictures—I learned that pictures were something for intellectual wimps.
 Came college, I had bad habits; and when faced with problems where I would have benefited from pictures, false pride kept me from drawing them...
 If we assume, in contrast, that I had been challenged by tougher problems in high school, it is likely that I would have learned that pictures can be a valuable help in problem solving, and also have gained experience in how to use them optimally, before college.

-Obviously, these issues were worsened by how I moved ahead of the schedule: By taking second-year courses in the first year and third-year, even several post-graduate, courses in the second year, I did not have time to develop my study-technique, mature intellectually, and gain humility with regards to my intellect vs. the difficulty of the courses, in the way I needed to truly be on top of the more advanced classes.
+Obviously, these issues were worsened by how I moved ahead of the schedule: By taking second-year courses in the first year and third-year, even several post-bachelor, courses in the second year, I did not have time to develop my study-technique, mature intellectually, and gain humility with regards to my intellect vs. the difficulty of the courses, in the way I needed to truly be on top of the more advanced classes.
 Instead I forged ahead with the “brute force” approach that had sufficed in high-school and first-year college classes—and eventually hit a limit where brute force did not cut it anymore.

-In an analogy, a brilliant high-school runner can, if never challenged, learn that he wins whatever strategy he uses, be it an all-out effort from the starting line to the finish line, a hang-back-and-take-everyone-in-the-finish approach, or any other version (within reasonable limits).
+In an analogy, a brilliant high-school runner can, if never challenged, learn that he wins whatever strategy he uses, be it an all-out effort from the start to the finish, a hang-back-and-take-everyone-in-the-finish approach, or any other version (within reasonable limits).
 However, when that same runner is confronted with other runners who are not vastly inferior, he will find that things are much harder, that he gives races away through poor tactics, that his finish is no longer good enough to make good forty meters in the last lap, and so on.
 In contrast, had he been exposed to better competition in high school, he would have run into these problems earlier—and had been forced to adapt, develop better tactics while still in high school, had more humility, etc.

 A related issue is that too easy courses can lead to too little study: Study typically has at least two different goals: Understanding and remembering.
 I tend to be interested in a course only until I have understood it—after this point I have little motivation to study; and if the course is too easy, I can cease to study before I am able to remember everything that I should remember.
-This was in particular a problem with my business studies, where exam questions concerning understanding were few and far between, and checks for rote learning abounded—“Name and briefly describe five of the methods to do X mentioned on page 97 of the text-book.” rather than “Give five methods to do X. Explain the possible positive and negative consequences in the short and long term.”.
+This was in particular a problem with my business studies, where exam questions concerning understanding were few and far between, and checks for rote learning abounded—“Name and briefly describe five of the methods to do X mentioned on page 97 of the textbook.” rather than “Give five methods to do X. Explain the possible positive and negative consequences in the short and long term.”.
 (Unsurprisingly, I have later learned that business graduates tend to be very weak in understanding, lack insights into side-effects and long-term effects, etc.)

 The non-benefits of integrated education of gifted

-http://www.hoagiesgifted.org/d_major_chord.htme contains a very illustrative discussion of education of the gifted and how they benefit from receiving various forms of “accelerated” eduation, instead of receiving the same education as their age peers together with their age peers—as the politically correct often insist be done.
+http://www.hoagiesgifted.org/d_major_chord.htme contains a very illustrative discussion of education of the gifted and how they benefit from receiving various forms of “accelerated” education, instead of receiving the same education as their age peers together with their age peers—as the politically correct often insist be done.
 (Generally, the site provides a great number of articles and links on various aspects of giftedness).

 What particularly struck me was the following quote (concerning a gifted child educated with age peers, like in Sweden, rather than with intellectual peers):